 Was your loved one’s death preventable?
 Have the reckless actions of another taken your close family member too soon?
 If so, you can bring the perpetrator to justice by filing a lawsuit with the help of a seasoned wrongful death lawyer in Kentucky.

 Losing a treasured relative is devastating, and when your time of mourning is burdened by the knowledge that your family member didn’t have to die, your grief may turn to rage.

 You can take action against the liable party by filing a civil claim against them.
 Here, you’ll be seeking compensation for your family’s and your deceased loved one’s losses so the person responsible has to be held accountable for their poor decisions.
-A claim can cover a wide variety of fatal accidents, from car crashes to medical malpractice and beyond.
+A claim can cover a wide variety of fatal accidents, from car crashes to construction accidents, medical malpractice to hazardous property conditions and beyond.

 Who Can File a KY Wrongful Death Lawsuit?

 If you are anxious to get started on your wrongful death claim against the person who intentionally or unintentionally caused the death of your loved one, you will first need to be sure that you have the right to do so.

 The state of Kentucky requires that the probate court overseeing the decedent’s estate appoint a personal representative, who will then have the opportunity to file the lawsuit.
 Generally speaking, this party will be one of the following:

 However, if the deceased does not have any of these relatives, the court may appoint a sibling, cousin, or anyone else who may have had an interest in the decedent’s life.
 If you have concerns over who may be named as the personal representative in your situation, you should speak with your wrongful death attorney as soon as possible.